 Qualities over Skills

-Schools definitely care about your skills: academic, sports, language, etc., but you should highlight these skills in other aspects of your application.
+Schools definitely care about your skills: academics, sports, language, etc., but you should highlight these skills in other aspects of your application.
 Your application essay should focus on your qualities.

 Be Aware of Sentence Length